liamkinne/saelient/README.md

 # Saelient: SAE-J1939 in Rust

-Saelient provides a helper interface on top of `embedded_can` traits.
+Saelient provides a helper interface on top of `embedded_can` traits compatible with `no-std` targets.